Tech News May 11, 2026 7 min read

-Alta School of Technology is offering a free MacBook to enrolled students in 2026.
-We verify the claim, review the curriculum, and tell you exactly what the catch is before you apply.
+Alta School of Technology offers enrolled students a free MacBook in 2026.
+We verified the claim, reviewed the curriculum, costs, and catch — here's the honest truth before you apply.

 Alta School of Technology Free MacBook: Real or Just Hype?